joangrigorov/uva-re-2016/Week-4/assignments.md

 1. Required reading materials provided in the course.
 2. Scientific papers
-3. Reserach into other online learning environments
+3. Research into other online learning environments

 ### What argumentation did you use to better think about the requirements / or to try to refute them?
 TODO